top of page

 Debating Club

-The Duke of Edinburgh's Hillary Award is the world's leading youth achievement award.
-Proven to help with job and study prospects, it transforms lives by creating opportunities for you to learn a new skill (or develop an existing one), get physically active, give service to your community, and take part in an adventure.
-The Award challenges you to leave your comfort zones—and that's when the good stuff happens.
-You build self-confidence and develop greater resilience, helping to set you up for success in today's uncertain world.
+Duke of Edinburgh's Hillary AwardThis is a youth achievement award.
+It helps you with job and study prospects by creating opportunities for you to learn a new skill (or develop an existing one), get physically active, give service to your community, and take part in an adventure.
+The Award challenges you to leave your comfort zone.
+You build self-confidence and develop greater resilience, helping to set you up for success.
 Great to build new friendships as well.

 Casual Table Tennis